Home

 #endif

-When compiling the program, you can activate the first case by adding the option -DMAYA_STYLE to your command.
+Activate the first case by adding the option -DMAYA_STYLE to your compilation command.

 bool trace(